NRCan/geo-deep-learning/README.md

 Process:
 - Read csv file and for each line in the file, do the following:
     - Create a new raster called "label" with the same properties as the input image
-    - Convert shp vector information into the "label" raster.
+    - Convert GeoPackage vector information into the "label" raster.
 The pixel value is determined by the attribute in the csv file
     - Convert both input and label images to arrays
     - Divide images in smaller samples of size and distance specified in the configuration file.
 Visual representation of this is provided [here](https://medium.com/the-downlinq/broad-area-satellite-imagery-semantic-segmentation-basiss-4a7ea2c8466f)
     - Write samples into the "val" or "trn" hdfs file, depending on the value contained in the csv file